JohnboscoEmmanuel/Data-Analystic-Project/README.md

 4. Who are the customers that have repeated the cost?
 How much are contributing to revenue.

 ## Skills/Concepts demonstrated:
+Data cleaning process

+  - Spell checking
+  - Removing duplicate rows
+  - Finding and replacing text
+  - Changing the case of the text
+  - fixing dates and time
+  - transforming and rearranging columns and rows.

 The following Tableau features were incorporated:
 - Filters